estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D9 - March 22, 2018
+Playing around with different segues.
+Hadn't thought about using a splitViewController, but I think it's exactly what I need. #100DaysOfCode #Swift #iOS

 ### R2D8 - March 21, 2018
 Spent some time with WWDC videos today.
 My brain is full. 🧠 #100DaysOfCode #Swift #iOS